Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 - Use NinjaPear if your job is basically

-domain -> logoand PNG is enough. - Use Logo.dev if you need SVG, dark mode, retina control, or a Clearbit-style migration path.
+domain -> logoand PNG is enough. - Use Logo.dev if you need SVG, dark mode, retina controls, or the easiest Clearbit-style migration.

-- Use Brandfetch if logos are only one part of a larger brand-data problem.
+- Use Brandfetch if logos are just one part of a bigger brand-data problem.

 - Do not build around Clearbit because it is retired.